About Epilepsy & Seizures

 Epilepsy, or seizure disorder, is a neurological condition that comes from abnormal electrical activity in the brain.
 Epilepsy is a chronic disorder that is typically diagnosed once there has been a history of two or more seizures that were not provoked by a specific preceding cause.
 According to the National Institutes of Health, approximately 3 million Americans have epilepsy.
 The incidence is highest in early childhood and has recently begun to become more prevalent in the elderly.

-Evaluation and treatment for epilepsy is typically done via electroencephalography—also known as EEG—which measures the electrical activity of the brain and can help confirm that epilepsy is present.
+Evaluation and treatment for epilepsy is typically done via electroencephalography (EEG).
+An EEG measures the electrical activity of the brain and can help confirm that epilepsy is present.
 This may also help classify the type of epilepsy.
-Imaging of the brain can also be a useful tool in evaluation of seizures and is usually done with an MRI or CT scan.
+Imaging of the brain can also be a useful tool for evaluating seizures and is usually done with an MRI or CT scan.
 The goal of epilepsy treatment is to eliminate or reduce the seizure activity with minimal side effects of the treatment.
 While most epileptics will achieve adequate seizure control with medicines, up to one-third will not.

-The primary questions to be asked to the proposed insured who presents with a history of Epilepsy or Seizures:
+Here are the primary questions to ask a proposed insured who presents with a history of epilepsy or seizures:

 - Age of onset or diagnosis?
 How long/time since diagnosis?

 - Type of seizures?
 Is there any known cause, or are they idiopathic?

 - Number of seizures, on average, per year?